shukriadams/arewedown/docs/custom-tests.md

 Grep in particular is useful for tests as it will automatically exit with an error code if it finds no matches for a string.

-You can also call your own Python, Bash or NodeJS scripts.
+You can also call your own Python (v3), Bash or NodeJS (v12) scripts.
 In the docker-compose example above we mounted a directory to `/etc/arewedown/custom-tests` in our container.
 If you put the a Python script in that folder

     import sys
     # parse arg --foo, do some test, if fails exit with code 1, else code 0